Unsupervised Evaluation of Deep Audio Embeddings for Music Structure Analysis: Experimental Settings

 \subsection{Trimming}

 \textit{Trimming} annotations and predictions consists of removing the first and last segments before computing scores.
-While often overlooked in the literature (to the best of our knowledge, only works of Buisson \etal~\cite{buisson2024using, buisson2024self} systematically trim annotations), evaluating the impact of trimming is critical for a rigorous analysis: the absolute first and last boundaries does not provide insight into segmentation quality and can artificially inflate performance metrics.
+This practice remains largely overlooked in the MSA literature: to the best of our knowledge, only Buisson \etal~\cite{buisson2024using, buisson2024self} systematically trim annotations, and only the recent study of Korzeniowski and Vogl~\cite{korzeniowski2025simple} explicitly investigates the impact of trimming on segmentation results.
+Yet evaluating this impact is critical for a rigorous analysis: the absolute first and last boundaries carry no information about segmentation quality and can artificially inflate performance metrics.

 In our experiments, we will present results \textbf{without trimming} first, to remain consistent with existing literature.
 Nonetheless, we will also present comparative results of our best scores with and without trimming to study the apparent drop in performance that occurs when this artificial inflation is removed.